JakobPer/wpcg-py/Readme.md

 # wpcg-py - a simple random wallpaper changer

+This project has started as a personal project and improvements have been made here and there because of lack of time.
+Do not expect frequent updates.
+It is still in beta but the application is usable in its current state.

 wpcg-py is a random wallpaper changed developed in Python3 with Qt6 for the GUI.
 It shows you all the wallpapers in the defined directory randomly and never shows you a wallpaper twice, unless all the wallpapers were already shown.
 It does that by keeping a history of shown wallpapers in a Sqlite3 database.

 It supports different wallpaper sources that can be enabled separately.
 Check the wiki for current sources.